CloudM-Migrate/documentation/Migration-Project-Guides/DropboxToGoogle.md

 ## Standard Prestage Migration
 {: .no_toc }

 There are multiple approaches available to migrating data with CloudM Migrate.
-The following approach will prestage email older than 30 days as a batch.
+The following approach will prestage data older than 30 days as a batch.
 This will be followed by a Delta Sync to migrate recent data after your DNS cutover for a complete lossless migration.

 This approach eliminates user confusion from recent items being moved as they are created and categorized during normal business.
 The result will be a more accurate account of recent changes on the destination and less user support.

 CloudM Migrate doesn't duplicate emails or documents.
-Once an email is migrated it is not moved again or updated on the destination even if it has changed on the source.
+Once an document is migrated it is not moved again or updated on the destination even if it has changed on the source.
 Documents are not duplicated, but may be <a href="https://cloudm-migrate.github.io/documentation/Engineering-Reference/ProjectAdvancedOptions.html#overwritedoc">overwritten</a> in delta migrations.

 ### Adding Users
 [Back to Top](#top)